NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/InputsOutputs.rst

      - character(5)
      - grib2
    * - ``ioform``
      - Input file format.
-Choices: binary, binarympiio, binarynemsio, netcdf, netcdfpara
+Choices: binarynemsio or netcdf
      - character(len=20)
      - n/a
    * - ``modelname``
-     - Model name used by UPP internally (e.g., FV3R for LAM, GFS for GFS, NCAR for WRF)
+     - Model name used by UPP internally (e.g., FV3R for RRFS, 3DRTMA, HAFS; GFS for GFS and GEFS; RAPR for RAP and HRRR; NMM for NAM)
      - character(len=4)
      - n/a